2 Postdoctoral Positions Annually, 1 Incredible Training Year

 The Pediatric Psychology Fellowship at Hurley Medical Center provides a capstone, advanced training experience in pediatric psychology.
-The program accepts two fellows annually to participate in a 12-month experience, and prepares fellows for a variety of high-demand, pediatric psychology positions.
-Program content is informed by expert guidelines in relevant fields, accreditation standards set by the American Psychological Association, the current needs of an evolving healthcare and medical education climate, the needs of Hurley Medical Center, and the needs of its learners.
-Training occurs in an atmosphere of cultural diversity, cultural awareness, equal opportunity, and inclusion.
+The program accepts two fellows annually to participate in a 12-month experience and prepares fellows for a variety of high-demand, pediatric psychology positions.
+Program content is informed by expert guidelines in relevant fields, accreditation standards set by the American Psychological Association, the current needs of an evolving healthcare climate, the needs of our community, and the needs of program learners.
+Training occurs in a culturally humble atmosphere that continuously strives to strengthen equity, diversity in thought and cultural composition, and inclusion.
 Postdoctoral fellows are deeply integrated into collaborative healthcare teams and the Michigan State University College of Human Medicine Pediatric Residency Program at Hurley Medical Center.
 They also interact with fellows from other Flint-based postdoctoral fellowship programs and partners within the community.
 The fellowship program is made possible by a partnership with Genesee Health System, Genesee County’s community mental health provider.

 Program Aims and Competencies

-Postdoctoral fellows are exposed to a diverse and rich educational environment that supports growth and preparedness for independent pediatric psychology practice by program completion.
-The fellowship has three primary aims as follows:
+Postdoctoral fellows work in fully integrated, interprofessional educational environments that support readiness for independent pediatric psychology practice by program completion.
+The fellowship has two primary aims as follows:

 Pediatric Psychology Fellowship Program Aims

 2. Preparedness to effectively fulfill professional, non-clinical roles within and outside medical education.

 In addition, the fellowship monitors progress toward readiness for independent practice within the following seven domains of competence: